In:Qodec

 You will need...

-• Raspberry Pi 3 Model B (minimum)
+• Raspberry Pi 3 Model B (recommended)

 • Raspberry Pi Power Supply